entrecode/ec.datamanager.js/readme.md

 returns new DataManager Object

-`options` contains following keys: `url`, `accessToken`,`id`, and `clientID`.
+`options` contains following keys: `url`, `accessToken`,`id`, `errorHandler` and `clientID`.
 All are optional, but either `url` or `id` have to be set.
 Depending on the Data Manager Settings you will not be able to modify entries etc. when no accessToken is spcified.

 Examples: